IroncladDev/Amjad-GPT/training/docs/hosting/databases/replit-database.md

 Replit Database is a simple, user-friendly key-value store inside of every Repl.
 No configuration is required; you can get started right away!

-Read on for answers to Database FAQs, or jump right in and follow [this basic phone book tutorial](/tutorials/using-the-replit-database) where you'll learn how to perform the fundamental "CRUD" (Create, Read, Update, Delete) operations with Replit Database.
+Read on for answers to Database FAQs, or jump right in and follow [this basic phone book tutorial](/tutorials/python/using-the-replit-database) operations with Replit Database.

 Here's a short video on how to use the Replit database, or read the text explanation below.